-Below is your Standard Dachshund puppy’s estimated weight at the different stages of his life.
+Below is your Standard Doxie puppy’s estimated weight at the different stages of his life.

-Just remember every puppy grows at its own rate, and if you’re ever concerned about your Doxie dog’s weight, don’t hesitate to consult your vet.
+Just remember every puppy grows at its own rate, and if you’re ever concerned about your Doxie’s weight, don’t hesitate to consult your vet.

 Miniature Dachshund Puppy Growth Chart (lb & kg)

-As mentioned, miniature Dachshund puppies will weigh significantly less than standard Dachshunds.
+As mentioned, miniature Doxie puppies will weigh significantly less than standard Dachshunds.